-Each term $(\alpha\beta\gamma){ijk}$ is called a three-way interaction term.
-This model is equivalent to the cell-means model - i.e., gives the same fits and residuals.
+(The term $(\alpha\beta\gamma){ijk}$ is called a three-way interaction term).

-4. Various other models lying between the main effects model and the complete model.
+4. Various other models lying between the cell-means model and the complete model.
 (As with two-way models, it is good practice to work only with hierarchical models - that is, if an interaction term is included in the model, all "subterms" should be included - e.g., if the three-way interaction term is included, then the complete model should be included.)